Qumulo/docs/README.md

 * [Feature Log](/administrator-guide/upgrading-qumulo-core/feature-log.html)
 * [Qumulo Core Upgrade Mode Reference](/administrator-guide/upgrading-qumulo-core/mode-reference.html)
 * [Performing Instant Software Upgrades and Platform Upgrades](/administrator-guide/upgrading-qumulo-core/instant-software-platform.html)

-For an introduction to the Qumulo API, see the [`qumulo-api-introduction` GitHub repository](https://github.com/Qumulo/qumulo-api-introduction).

-## Collaborate
-We're currently in process of migrating legacy articles about Qumulo Core and hardware platform functionality from [Qumulo Care](https://care.qumulo.com/s/knowledge).

 ## Reach Out to Us
 If you need help, [open a case](https://care.qumulo.com/s/submit-a-case), or {{site.contactQumuloCare}} through Slack, email, or by phone.